Why is Russia threatening to invade Ukraine?

+‘Ukraine was created by Russia,’ says Vladimir Putin while addressing the nation

-With an estimated 130,000 Russian troops stationed near the Ukrainian border and another 30,000 in Belarus, fears that Vladimir Putin intends to invade his western neighbour are intensifying.
+With an estimated 130,000 Russian troops stationed near the Ukrainian border and another 30,000 in Belarus, fears that Vladimir Putin was planning an invasion of his western neighbour have loomed since December.

-In the most recent developments, Russia has claimed to be de-escalating the situation and released a video that purports to show columns of military equipment and forces leaving the annexed Crimea region, with UK defence minister Ben Wallace saying the latest intelligence indicates that 60 per cent of Russia’s soldiers are still on the border of Ukraine, as is significant naval power at sea.

-But Nato secretary-general Jens Stoltenberg has rejected Moscow’s claim, saying: “On the contrary, it appears Russia continues its military build-up.”

-German chancellor Olaf Scholz has meanwhile become the latest Western leader to meet with Vladimir Putin in the hope of making further in-roads in the quest for peace.

-The US, EU and UK continue to threaten Mr Putin with tough economic sanctions should he invade Ukraine, with EU Commission president Ursula von der Leyen warning that they will “bite very hard”.
+The UK has now warned that the incursions have begun, a day after Russia moved to recognise the breakaway regions of the Donetsk People’s Republic and Luhansk People’s Republic as independent states, allowing it to openly move its forces into the rebel-held separatist regions of Donbas in the name of protecting an ally.

+The international community hit out at the decision, with the United Nations Security Council expressing “great concern” and the US suggesting, apparently correctly, that the play was a pretext for a full-scale military assault.

+“We remain open to diplomacy for diplomatic solution,” he said.
+“However, allowing bloodbath in Donbas is something we don’t intend to do.
+We are forced to note the negative role played by our western colleagues led by the US.”

+UK prime minister Boris Johnson has already promised that Russia will face a “barrage of sanctions”, with the US and EU expected to take similar actions as a deterrent.

-The standoff comes eight years after Russia annexed the Crimean Peninsula and sparked fighting in the Donbas region of eastern Ukraine, where a low-level conflict that has since killed more than 14,000 people is still rumbling on between Kyiv and pro-Russian separatists.
+The standoff comes eight years after Russia annexed the Crimean Peninsula and sparked fighting in the industrial heartland of Donbas, where a low-level conflict that has since killed more than 14,000 people is still rumbling on between Kyiv and the pro-Russian separatists.

-Although the West still hopes to alleviate tensions and avert the prospect of bloody war in Eastern Europe, diplomatic talks between the Kremlin and the Nato allies have made no ground so far and, as things stand, it is far from clear what will happen next.
+Although the West still hopes to alleviate tensions and avert the prospect of bloody war in Eastern Europe at the last minute, diplomatic talks between the Kremlin and the Nato allies have made no ground so far.

 Antony Blinken, US secretary of state, has flown to Europe in recent weeks in a bid to defuse the situation, urging Russia to avoid a return to Cold War-era hostilities as he held talks with his Russian counterparts, Ukrainian president Volodymyr Zelensky and other European leaders.

-UK foreign secretary Liz Truss and French president Emmanuel Macron have both in turn visited Moscow on the same mission.
+UK foreign secretary Liz Truss, French president Emmanuel Macron and German chancellor Olaf Scholz have all in turn visited Moscow on the same mission.

-US president Joe Biden has been invited to follow suit but the Kremlin has dismissed the prospect, saying that US-Russian relations are currently “on the floor”.
+US president Joe Biden was invited to follow suit but the Kremlin dismissed the prospect, saying that US-Russian relations are currently “on the floor”.

 Mr Biden and Mr Scholz recently huddled in Washington to talk strategy, with the pair threatening Russia that its Nord Stream 2 natural gas pipeline running to Germany under the Baltic Sea will be shut down in the event of incursions into Ukraine.

-Should Mr Putin go ahead and make that “gigantic mistake”, the western allies will be expected to take other measures, from backing Ukraine with further military resources to imposing a raft of tough economic sanctions.
+Should Mr Putin go ahead and make that “gigantic mistake”, as it now appears he has done, the western allies will be expected to take other measures beyond economic sanctions, including backing Ukraine with further military resources.

-But analysts believe that such threats are unlikely to deter the Kremlin, which has worked in recent years to “sanction-proof” the Russian economy.
+The UK and the US have already provided Ukraine with some additional forces, the former flying anti-tank weapons to the country and stationing 350 soldiers in Poland, with another 1,000 on standby.

+However, such gestures are likely to prove cold comfort to Kyiv if as it stares down a Russian attack, given the significant gulf in military strength between the two combatants.

 Mr Putin is believed to view the current situation as the first step towards correcting what he regards as Nato’s encroachment into countries like Ukraine that were previously ruled by the Soviet Union prior to its collapse in 1989.